vladimirfomene/guest-writer/articles/2018-12-24-Removing-Java-boilerplate-code-with-Project-Lombok.markdown

 ### EqualsAndHashCode Annotation

 The @EqualsAndHashCode annotation generates an `equals` and `hashcode` implementation of your POJOs.
 To experiment with this feature, create a `EqualsAndHashCode` package in `src/main/java`.
 In this package, create a `VanillaLecture.java` file and fill it with the following code.
+This class contains an implementation of the `equals` and `hashcode` methods.

 ```Java
 package EqualsAndHashCode;